-Prof. Rabbi Phil Lieberman is Associate Professor of Jewish Studies and Law, Classical and Mediterranean Studies, and Islamic Studies at Vanderbilt University.
-He holds an MA in Talmud and Rabbinic Ordination from the Jewish Theological Seminary, a PhD in Near Eastern Studies from Princeton University, a DMin from Lipscomb University, and Rabbinic Ordination from Yeshivat Chovevei Torah.
-He served as editor (with Rakefet J. Zalashik) of A Jew's Best Friend: The Image of the Dog throughout Jewish History (Sussex Academic Press, 2013), and The Cambridge History of Judaism, volume 5 (Cambridge University Press, 2021), and is the author of The Business of Identity: Jews, Muslims and Economic Life in Medieval Egypt (Stanford University Press, 2014).
-Phil also serves the United States Navy Reserve as a chaplain, currently holding the rank of commander.
-In 2021-2022, he will serve as command chaplain at Camp Lemonnier in Djibouti.
+Prof. Rabbi Phil Lieberman is Associate Professor of Jewish Studies and Law, Classical and Mediterranean Studies, History, and Islamic Studies at Vanderbilt University.
+He is currently on military leave and serves as Associate Professor in the Department of History at the United States Naval Academy in Annapolis, Maryland.
+He holds an M.A. in Talmud and Rabbinic Ordination from the Jewish Theological Seminary, a ..D. in Near Eastern Studies from Princeton University, a D.Min from Lipscomb University, and Rabbinic Ordination from Yeshivat Chovevei Torah.
+He served as editor of The Cambridge History of Judaism, volume 5 (Cambridge University Press, 2021), and is the author most recently of The Fate of the Jews in the Early Islamic Near East (Cambridge University Press, 2022).
+His translation with Lenn Goodman of Maimonides’ Guide to the Perplexed is due from Stanford University Press in May 2024.
+Lieberman also serves the United States Navy Reserve as a chaplain, currently holding the rank of captain.
+From 2021-2022, he served as command chaplain at Camp Lemonnier in Djibouti.

 Last Updated